ecoinvent/ecoinvent-topology/docs/index.rst

 Electricity networks
 ++++++++++++++++++++

-The following networks are in Europe and North America are provided:

-* European Network of Transmission Systems Operators for Electricity
-* Florida Reliability Coordinating Council
-* HICC
-* Midwest Reliability Organization
-* Northeast Power Coordinating Council
-* ReliabilityFirst Corporation
-* SERC Reliability Corporation
-* Southwest Power Pool
-* Texas Regional Entity
-* Western Electricity Coordinating Council
-* Alaska Systems Coordinating Council
+Sub-national electricity grids are provided for China, Brazil, North America, and India.

 .. _elecna:

 North American networks
 ^^^^^^^^^^^^^^^^^^^^^^^

-In Europe, ENTSO-E is made up of countries.
 In the United States and Canada, the boundaries between NERC regions is made up of state/province boundaries and hand-drawn boundaries traced from NERC maps.

 .. image:: images/NA.png
     :align: center